Skip to content

 Tipping in Nigeria

-Tipping is not firmly established in Nigeria, but it is more common in upscale restaurants, hotels, and tourist services.
-In restaurants, 5-10% is appreciated for good service, while taxis usually only round up.
+Tipping is customary in Nigerian upscale restaurants, hotels, and tourist services, though not as rigid as in the US and less common in casual local eateries.
+In restaurants, 5-10% is appreciated for good service when no service charge is listed; taxis usually only round up.

 Restaurant